Communities

 General comments

-Estela‭ wrote about 4 years ago
+Estela‭ wrote over 4 years ago

 best-practices seems like an easier to recognize term than software-practices.
 I've seen the former plenty of times but the later only here.